apache/npanday/README.txt

 Changing NMaven's Version:
- If you need to either update (or change) NMaven's project version, run the following: modify-versions.bat <<new_version>>
+ If you need to either update (or change) NMaven's project version, run the following: modify-versions.bat <<new_nmaven_version>> <<new_maven_version>> For example, modify-versions.bat 0.15 2.1-SNAPSHOT changes the maven version to 0.15 and changes (or leaves) the maven version as 2.1-SNAPSHOT

  This changes all of the versions within the pom.xml files.

- If you also need to override the maven version (it is currently set to maven-2.1-snapshot) bootstrap-build.bat -DmavenVersion=<<new_version>>
+ If you also need to override the maven version at build time (it is currently set to maven-2.1-SNAPSHOT) bootstrap-build.bat -DmavenVersion=<<new_version>>

 Building Against NonPublic Repo (For release versions)